cadusegatto1/linkedin_connections/README.md

 Script python that select recruiters to establish connection with their network

 ## 📖 Description
-This repository contains a powerful and efficient Python script designed to automate the addition of tech recruiters to your contact management system or recruiting platform.
-The main purpose of this script is to simplify and speed up the process of adding tech recruiters to your contact list by providing an automated and customizable solution.
+This repository contains a powerful and efficient Python script designed to automate the addition of especific people to your linkedin network.
+The main purpose of this script is to simplify and speed up the process of adding professionals with your requirements to your contact list by providing an automated and customizable solution.

 ## 🛠️ Functionalities
 **Automating repetitive tasks:** With this script, you can avoid the tedious task of manually adding some recruiters or specific people on your network.